Sing Aloud!

 The Almighty

 By the last stanza, we have arrived.
-We are now fully entering into the worship experience, flinging off our worries and cares, entering the throneroom itself.
-By now we are not looking at ourselves at all, but just gazing upon Jesus and His Father.
+We are now fully entering into the worship experience, flinging off our worries and cares, entering the Throne room itself.
+By now we are not looking at ourselves at all, but just gazing upon Jesus and His Father, alone.
 Where in the first stanza we are invited to join the author in adoration, by the last stanza we, too, are gladly proclaiming that we will forever adore Him.

-Why not keep on praising? click on over to the Salty playlist.
+Wanna keep on praising?
+Turn on the Salty playlist